Data Types

 -

-#![allow(unused)] fn main() { let tup_with_types: (i32, f64, u8) = (500, 6.4, 1); let tup = (500, 6.4, 1); // Destructuring Tuples let (x, y, z) = tup; // Destructuing Tuples using . let x: (i32, f64, u8) = (500, 6.4, 1); let five_hundred = x.0; let six_point_four = x.1; let one = x.2; // Unit type tuple with unit value let unit_tup = (); }
+Tuples can be declared as follows: #![allow(unused)] fn main() { let tup_with_types: (i32, f64, u8) = (500, 6.4, 1); let tup = (500, 6.4, 1); // Destructuring Tuples let (x, y, z) = tup; // Destructuing Tuples using . let x: (i32, f64, u8) = (500, 6.4, 1); let five_hundred = x.0; let six_point_four = x.1; let one = x.2; // Unit type tuple with unit value let unit_tup = (); }

 Array